Anu: Spouses

-An inscription on a votive figurine of king Lugal-kisalsi (or Lugal-giparesi), who ruled over Uruk and Ur in the twenty fourth century BCE, refers to Nammu as wife of Anu.
+An inscription on a votive figurine of king Lugal-kisalsi (or Lugal-giparesi), who ruled over Uruk and Ur in the twenty-fourth century BCE, refers to Nammu as the wife of Anu.
 Julia Krul proposes that this was a traditional pairing in Early Dynastic Uruk, but according to Frans Wiggermann no other direct references to Nammu as Anu's wife are known.
 A possible exception is an Old Babylonian incantation which might refer to her as "pure one of An," but this attestation is uncertain.

 In older literature, an epithet of Ashratum was often translated as "bride of An," but this is now considered to be a mistake.
 The Sumerian term used in it, é-gi4-a, equivalent of Akkadian kallatum, meant both "daughter-in-law" and "bride," but the latter meaning relied on the social practice of fathers picking the brides of their sons.
 As an epithet of goddesses, it denotes their status as a daughter-in-law of a specific deity.
-For example, Aya was often called kallatum due to her position as the daughter in law of Sin and wife of his son Shamash.
+For example, Aya was often called kallatum due to her position as the daughter-in-law of Sin and wife of his son Shamash.

 A goddess named Ninursala is described as Anu's dam-bànda, possibly to be translated as "concubine," in the god list An = Anum.
 According to Antoine Cavigneaux and Manfred Krebernik, she is also attested in an Old Babylonian god list from Mari.